Holmusk/holmusk.github.io/README.md

 #### Notion

 You can export the blogpost as `md`.
+Navigate to blog post's page in Notion, click the ellipsis menu in the top-right corner and select 'Export'.